tkchafin/resistnet/README.md

 #### Options and Help Menu <a name="ast_help"></a>

-To view all of the options for FitDistNet, call the program with the <-h> argument:
+To view all of the options for DistNet, call the program with the <-h> argument:
 ```
-$ python3 FitDistNet.py -h
+$ python3 DistNet.py -h

 Exiting because help menu was called.

-FitDistNet.py
+DistNet.py

 Author: Tyler K Chafin, University of Arkansas
 Contact: tkchafin@uark.edu